-H.4.10 Early Tenure Option
+H.24.10 Early Tenure Option

-- Statement of Intent Candidates interested in applying for early tenure must include the Statement of Intent to Seek Early Tenure in their first-cycle evaluation packet along with evidence that they have met the early tenure eligibility requirements identified below.
-TREC will review and provide a determination of eligibility to apply for early tenure by week six (6) of the spring semester of the second evaluation cycle. - Eligibility Tenure candidates are eligible to apply for early tenure at the end of their second evaluation cycle only if both of the following conditions are satisfied: - The candidate was granted or has been recommended for tenure in a similar position at an institution of higher education with a defined review process; and - The TRC agrees that the candidate has demonstrated meeting to an extraordinary degree each of the district's five Criteria for Evaluation by a majority vote.
+- Statement of Intent: Candidates interested in applying for early tenure must include the Statement of Intent to Seek Early Tenure in their first-cycle evaluation packet along with evidence that they have met the early tenure eligibility requirements identified below.
+TREC will review and provide a determination of eligibility to apply for early tenure by week six (6) of the spring semester of the second evaluation cycle. - Eligibility:- Tenure candidates are eligible to apply for early tenure at the end of their second evaluation cycle only if both of the following conditions are satisfied: - The candidate was granted or has been recommended for tenure in a similar position at an institution of higher education with a defined review process; and

+The TRC agrees that the candidate has demonstrated meeting to an extraordinary degree each of the district's five Criteria for Evaluation by a majority vote.
 In the absence of a majority vote, an early tenure option will not be exercised.

-H.4.11 Appeals to TRC Recommendations
+H.24.11 Appeals to TRC Recommendations

 The tenure coordinator shall inform the tenure candidate of the TRC's tenure or rehire recommendation in person or by phone within two (2) business days from the date the recommendation is made by the TRC.
-The tenure candidate shall also receive a written notification of the TRC's recommendation.
-If the tenure or rehire recommendation is negative, the notification shall inform the candidate of their right to appeal any such recommendation.
-A copy of the notification must be sent to the ARC chair and the TREC chair.
+The same day, the tenure coordinator shall notify the tenure candidate shall also receive a written notification in writing of the TRC's recommendation.
+If the tenure or rehire recommendation is not to offer another contract or not to grant tenurenegative, the notification shall inform the candidate of their right to appeal any such recommendation.
+A copy of the notification must be sent to the TREC chair and Human Resources (evalsupport@miracosta.edu).

-Appellants shall complete an appeal form and submit it to the ARC chair within ten (10) calendar days of the written notification of the TRC's recommendation that generated the appeal.
-The tenure candidate may consult with the TREC chair regarding the appeals process.
+Appellants shall complete an appeal form and submit it to the TREC chair and Human Resources (evalsupport@miracosta.edu) within ten (10) calendar days of the written notification of the TRC's recommendation that generated the appeal.
+The tenure candidate may consult with the TREC chairFaculty Assembly president or designee or Vice President of Human Resources or designee regarding the appeals process.